 It’s easier to see the growth in the index’s income because there are only two payments a year.
-In fact it has grown very well as we’ve gradually come out of the great recession.
-The model portfolio’s income has grown too, and the results so far in each year are:
+In fact, it has grown very well as we’ve gradually come out of the great recession.
+The model portfolio’s income has grown too, and the results so far in each year are as follows:

 - 2012 – £2,659 for the portfolio compared to £1,742 for the index